-As the temperatures continue to increase, more dogs are at risk of overheating.
-Not many dog owners are aware of how dangerous overheating for dogs can be.
-One of the ways to keep your canine cool is through hydration and providing a way for dogs to cool themselves using the best dog pools that fit your dog's size perfectly.
+As the temperature outside rises, more dogs are at risk of overheating.
+Not all pet owners are aware of how dangerous overheating for dogs can be.
+One of the ways to keep your dog cool is through hydration and providing a way for dogs to cool themselves using the best dog pools that fit your dog's size perfectly.

-We've been seeing an increased amount of warnings from veterinarians about preventing overheating in dogs and avoiding heatstroke.
-Veterinary universities continue to issue warnings for owners about the dangerous summer heat temperatures and the importance of allowing your dogs to cool down, whether by using a hose with cold water, buying a dog swimming pool, or at least dumping your pet into a dog paddling pool for a short time.
+We've been seeing an increased amount of warnings from vets about preventing overheating and heatstroke in dogs, and how dangerous summer heat temperatures can be.
+Whether by using a hose with cold water, buying a dog swimming pool, or dumping your pet into a paddling pool, this is crucial.

 A Note on Using Dog Pools

-It's important to understand how to safely using swimming pools with dogs.
-The first rule is to never leave your dog alone with a pool (yes, even a wading pool and yes, even at home).
-Even if your pup is a great swimmer and as well-trained as they come, accidents happen (and have been reported before), and it’s important that you are available immediately should something happen to your pet in a pool.
+Even if your pup is a great swimmer and as well-trained as they come, accidents happen, and have been reported before.
+It’s important that you are available immediately should something happen to your pet.

 What kind of accidents could happen with dogs in pools?

 - Slippery surfaces can cause falling and injury

 - Reckless play can cause falling in the pool

 - Dogs with seizures, syncope, or other health problems can experience medical events that put them at a higher risk of drowning.